mongodb/specifications/source/auth/auth.md

 If enabled, drivers MUST generate a token using a script in the `auth_oidc` [folder](https://github.com/mongodb-labs/drivers-evergreen-tools/tree/master/.evergreen/auth_oidc#readme) in Drivers Evergreen Tools.
-The must then set the `OIDC_TOKEN_FILE` environment variable to the path to that file.
+The driver MUST then set the `OIDC_TOKEN_FILE` environment variable to the path to that file.
 At runtime, the driver MUST use the `OIDC_TOKEN_FILE` environment variable and read the OIDC access token from that path.
 The driver MUST use the contents of that file as value in the `jwt` field of the `saslStart` payload.

 Drivers MAY implement the "test" integration so that it conforms to the function signature of the [OIDC Callback](#oidc-callback) to prevent having to re-implement the "test" integration logic in the OIDC prose tests.